rahulrr-coder/Ecommerce-Follow-Along/README.md

 ## Milestone 24
 The Order Summary page will provide users with a clear overview of their purchase before finalizing the order.
 It will display all the products being ordered, including their details such as name, quantity, and price.
 Below the product list, the selected delivery address will be shown to ensure the user reviews it before proceeding.
 The total cart value will also be displayed, giving a complete cost breakdown.
 At the bottom of the page, a "Place Order" button will be available, allowing the user to confirm and complete their purchase seamlessly.

+## Milestone 25
+This endpoint allows users to place orders by sending product details, user information, and address details.
+The system retrieves the user's _id using their email and processes each product as a separate order while maintaining the same address.
+Each order is stored in the MongoDB orders collection using the previously defined Order schema.
+This ensures that every product is tracked as an independent order while linking all orders to the same user and delivery address.